FahimMunawar/FahimMunawar/README.md

 ## About Me

 I'm a data scientist & a machine learning enthusist from Bangladesh, who loves open source, and is currently studying Electrical & Computer Engineering(ECE) in Rajshahi University of Science & Technology (RUET).
-I mainly code in Python, I am currently working on learning different machinelearning frameworks.
-I am always eager to learning & curious to explore oppertunities.
+I mainly code in Python, I am currently working on learning different machine learning frameworks.
+I am always eager to learn & curious to explore oppertunities.
 I have recently finished Googles Data Science course on Coursera.
 <!-- BLOG-POST-LIST:END -->

 ## Links